jhelom/WorldBackup-plugin-pocketmine/README.md

 ## Show List of Backups.

 ```
-/wbackup list
+wbackup list
 ```

 ## Backup

 ```
-/wbackup backup [world]
+wbackup backup [world]
 ```

 ## Restore

 ```
-/wbackup restore [world] [yyyy-mm-dd]
+wbackup restore [world] [yyyy-mm-dd]
 ```

-**Restart the server after executing the restore command.**
+Restart the server using the STOP command to perform the restore.

-*Use the stop command*

-The restoration process of the world will be executed the next time the server starts up.

 This is because restoring will be incomplete if you change the world's file while the server is running.

+If you want to cancel the restore, please use the "**wbackup clear**" command before restarting the server.
 ## Show Settings

 ```
-/wbackup set
+wbackup set
 ```

 ## Set History Limit

 ```
-/wbackup set limit [int]
+wbackup set limit [int]
 ```

 The default value is 10.